Chaotic-Cody/polyhedron/README.md

 # polyhedron
-Experimenting with polyhedrons and porting Polyhedronism (Levskaya) to Rblx.Lua
+Experimenting with Goldberg polyhedrons and porting portions of Polyhedronism (Levskaya) to Rblx.Lua.